yemreak/yemreak/README.md

 ├─ Solving by talking to myself
 ├─ Debugging by explaining to Claude
 ├─ Obsessed with micro expressions
-╚═ AI orchestration = current obsession
+╚═ AI capabilities = current obsession

 ━━━━━━━━━━━━━━━━━
 ※ I seek the framework of everything